jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 [Oregon Wild](https://oregonwild.org/) needs the data, and a tool, to easily understand the full extent of Oregon's drinking watersheds and how are populations connected to any Oregon location through common watersheds.

-Many thanks to Erik Fernandez of [Oregon Wild](https://oregonwild.org/) for giving me the opportunity to work on this project!

 <!--more-->

 ### Data analysis and a web application